yabwe/medium-editor/README.md

 ## Extensions

-To add additional additional functions that are not supported by the native [browser API](https://developer.mozilla.org/de/docs/Rich-Text_Editing_in_Mozilla) you can write extensions that are then integrated into the toolbar.
+To add additional functions that are not supported by the native [browser API](https://developer.mozilla.org/en/docs/Rich-Text_Editing_in_Mozilla) you can write extensions that are then integrated into the toolbar.
 The Extension API is currently unstable and very minimal.

 An extension is an object that has essentially two functions `getButton` and `checkState`.

-* `getButton` is called when the editor is initialized and should return a element that is integrated into the toolbar.
+* `getButton` is called when the editor is initialized and should return an element that is integrated into the toolbar.
   Usually this will be a `<button>` element like the onces Medium Editor uses.
 All event handling on this button is _entirely up to you_ so you should either keep a reference or bind your eventhandlers before returning it.
 You can also return a HTML-String that is then integrated into the toolbar also this is not really useful.